ForeverACharles/Knock-Knock-Joke-SenderReceiver/README.md

 ## Playing with KKJs

-By default, the KKJ server will only utilize 1 joke everytime a client connects to it.
-Including *KKJ.txt* as an argument allows you to use the jokes formatted in the file.
+By default, the KKJ server will only use the joke everytime a client connects to it.
+Including *KKJ.txt* as an argument allows you to use any jokes formatted in the *KKJ.txt* file.

-Add your own formatted knock knock jokes to *KKJ.txt* with
+You can add your own knock knock jokes to *KKJ.txt* by following the format below:

 ```
 SETUP(for joke 1)